How to Wear Sunscreen Under Foundation, According to an ExpertMay 08, 2020

-But What If My Makeup Already Has SPF in It?
+But What If My Foundation Already Has SPF In It?

-Your makeup already has SPF in it, so that should have you covered, right?
+Your makeup already has SPF in it, you’re covered, right?
 “Don’t rely on makeup for the best source of SPF as it’s notoriously unreliable in terms of the level of protection,” says Dr. Katz.
-“Plus, makeup isn’t always applied evenly and comes off easily — thus,decreasing optimal coverage.
-You want to wear sunscreen underneath your foundation and it actually provides a better base for your makeup application.”
+“Plus, makeup isn’t always applied evenly and comes off easily,decreasing optimal coverage.
+You want to wear sunscreen underneath your foundation — it actually provides a better base for your makeup application.”

-He also recommends waiting a few minutes before applying your foundation so as to allow your sun protection to set and really penetrate the skin.
-So, your updated morning routine should include applying sunscreen under your makeup.
+He also recommends waiting a few minutes before applying your foundation to allow your sun protection to set.
+So, yes, your morning routine should include applying sunscreen before your makeup.
 Don’t skimp on application either.
 Make sure you get a generous even layer of sunscreen on your face before applying any other cosmetic products.
 Choose a foundation you love regardless of SPF, and think of makeup with added sun protection as a bonus.

 That depends.
 “If you’re sweating or swimming, I recommend that you reapply sunscreen every two to three hours, but if you’re not getting wet, it can last four to six hours,” says Dr. Katz.